Published on January 27, 2017 by IBMT

 This tour is particularly special as it provides guests with a unique insight into both the rich Jewish history, and the bustle of flourishing modern European cities.
 Budapest provides visitors with the opportunity to visit beautiful open air markets, incredible Szecesszió architecture, and sights of a historic Jewish community, primarily located in Theodor Herzl’s family’s home, serving as the Budapest Jewish museum.
 Experience the lively nightlife of the city’s Jewish quarter, packed with trendy bars and restaurants, in addition to beautiful hotels.

 The final destination of this trip is Prague, a medieval city located in the heart of Europe, and steeped in tradition and history.
 The Prague Castle, City of 100 Spires, and Terezin ghetto provides a glimpse into the tradition and history of the country, with uniquely Jewish twist.
 Additional highlights are the world-famous bike paths along the river, the Franz Kafka Museum, and the expansive rose garden.
-To book, please contact IBMT Tours either by phone at 1 (877) 977-4268 or send us an email at firstname.lastname@example.org.
+To book, and for more information abour Jewish heritage tours please contact IBMT Tours either by phone at 1 (877) 977-4268 or send us an email at email@example.com.